Gill Whitehead: Sports governance

 Whitehead played rugby league for England students, and is a qualified RFU coach.
 In May 2021, she was appointed as an independent non-executive director of the British Olympic Association.

-In January 2023, Whitehead was announced as the independent chair of the board for the Rugby World Cup, which is to be held in England in August and September 2025.
+In January 2023, Whitehead was announced as the independent chair of the board for the Rugby World Cup, which was held in England in August and September 2025.

 Whitehead was a guest on Cerys Matthews' show on BBC 6 Music on 22 June 2025, as a part of programme celebrating the women's summer of sport.

+In December 2025, Whitehead was appointed OBE in the King's New Years Honours list for services to Women's Rugby.